Medical Foster Carer

 What’s required?

 Medical Foster Care assignments vary in timing and could range from two weeks to six weeks or required time of recovery.
-GAP provide food, muzzle, snuggly coat, and lead.
-Carers provide an old blanket or mat for sleeping, and some toys to play with (even empty soft drink bottles or cardboard boxes).
+GAP provide food, muzzle, martingale collar, snuggly coat, and lead.
+If your medical foster requires medication or specific items (like a crate), these items will also be provided.
+Carers provide a cosy bed for sleeping, and some toys to play with (even empty soft drink bottles or cardboard boxes).

 Other points to note